tytydraco/yessleep/out/The_Return_To_The_Missing_Parking_Lot_Part_2.md

 With that building as our end goal we ran without saying a word, forcibly pulling on door handles in hopes of finding a place to hide.

 I could hear *those things* closing in.
 We all ran as fast as we could deciding to focus on making it to that structure's illuminated parking garage, bathed in old flickering florescent lighting the vehicles at the mouth of the garage were just out of reach.
-In that moment I realized we wouldn't make it to the

 Getting closer to the entry way.
 Our flashlights highlighted the overhead sign that simply read "Parking".